spieljs/spiel-server/README.md

     }
 }
 ```
-Since the versoin 1.0 you don't need to write any path logic just put before/beforeAll/after/afterAll when you want the execution middleware.
+Since the versoin 1.0 you don't need to write any path logic just put before/beforeAll/after/afterAll when you want the middleware execution.

 ### Setting the router
 ```typescript